raisanowreen/Game-of-Thrones/README.md

 ### utiities

-Vanilla css & React font awesome has been used in the project by creating react app.
+Vanilla css, react font awesome & cinzel medium 500 as font family has been used in the project by creating react app.
 The project is deployed in netlify.
 The api of casts data is manually created.